pfeuffer/git_bisect_demo/README.md

 All you have to do is

-1. got to the head of the master branch (if you aren't here already)
+1. Go to the head of the master branch (if you aren't here already)
 1. Start git bisect, telling git that the current commit is bad: